wangonya/wangonya.com/content/blog/testing-click-with-pytest.md

 ### Testing the `add` command

-Let\'s edit the test_app file to add a test to see if the `add` command adds a new contact:
+Let's edit the test_app file to add a test to see if the `add` command adds a new contact:

 ```python